facebookexperimental/MIRAI/README.md

 You'll need to install MIRAI as described here for [MacOS and Windows](https://github.com/facebookexperimental/MIRAI/blob/main/documentation/InstallationGuide.md) and here for [Linux](https://github.com/facebookexperimental/MIRAI/blob/main/documentation/Linux.md).

-To run MIRAI, first use `rustup override set $TOOLCHAIN`, where `$TOOLCHAIN` contains the value of [rust-toolchain](https://github.com/facebookexperimental/MIRAI/blob/main/rust-toolchain), so that Cargo uses the same nightly version of rustc as MIRAI does.
-TODO: can cargo-mirai figure out the tool-chain business?

-If you forget to do the override or use the wrong version, you'll see an error message complaining about a dynamic load library not being found.

 Then use `cargo mirai` to run MIRAI over your current package.
 This works much like `cargo check` but uses MIRAI rather than rustc to analyze the targets of your current package.